fastoch/Project_Corsa/README.md

 # We wanted a port, not a rewrite

-Microsoft wanted to port their existing compiler, lock, stock and barrel, and get all of the same semantics in the new code base.
+Microsoft wanted to port their existing compiler, lock, stock and barrel, and get all of the same semantics and behavior in the new code base.
 For that port, they chose the Go language.

 They have spent a lot of time prototyping in many languages, and they found that Go is the most suitable for that purpose.